Dr Philippa Frances

 We have a receptionist to take messages, and we will try to respond to referrals promptly and usually speak to the client directly prior to making an appointment.

 BEd, PgradDip (Psych), DPsych Melb, MAPS

-My areas of special interest relating to clinical health psychology include pain management, psycho-oncology, management of other chronic health issues and disordered eating.
-More broadly I am passionate about helping people move through difficult times and develop new skills, whether it be from adjusting to a new medical or health problem, an episode of depression or post-natal depression, anxiety, a phobia, grief and loss issues, or low self-esteem.
+My areas of special interest relating to clinical health psychology include pain management, psycho-oncology, management of other chronic health issues, and workplace mental health and wellness.
+More broadly I am passionate about helping people move through difficult times and develop new skills, whether it be from adjusting to a new medical or health problem, an episode of depression or post-natal depression, anxiety, a phobia, an eating disorder, grief and loss issues, or low self-esteem.
 My therapeutic approaches draw from evidence-based practice and include: Cognitive Behaviour Therapy, Schema Therapy, Narrative Therapy, Acceptance and Commitment Therapy, and multidisciplinary pain management approaches.

 I work with children, adolescents and adults.

 Mobile no 0408 529 030

 Also consulting at Wellspring Centre for Clinical and Health Psychology: